-All members will conduct themselves in a manner to reflect dignity and honor on the profession.
+All members will conduct themselves in ways that reflect dignity and honor in the profession.

-In the following, when the term operator or manager is used, the statements apply to both WMA certified and non-certified members.
+In the following, when the term operator or manager is used, the statements apply to bothWMA certified and non-certified members.
+The terms operator and manager are defined in the WMA certification procedures.

-The operator or manager will comply with all laws and regulations pertaining to weather modification activities of the federal, state, and local governmental entities having jurisdiction in the areas where projects are conducted.
+The WMA certified operator or manager will comply with all laws and regulations pertaining to weather modification activities of the federal, state, and local governmental entities having jurisdiction in the areas where projects are conducted.

-The operator or manager will not knowingly participate in activities that can reasonably be expected to be detrimental to the public welfare or contribute to hardship in operational areas.
+The operator or manager will not knowingly participate in activities that can reasonably be expected to be detrimental to the public welfare or contribute to hardship within operational areas.

-The operator or manager will fully divulge to clients and potential clients, upon request, all the chemical components of active seeding materials and methods used.
+The operator or manager will fully divulge to clients and potential clients, upon request, the nature of active seeding materials and seeding methods used.

-The operator or manager will make a concerted effort to comply with requests (preferably written) from the client, the regulating agency, and the general public for information about their field activities.
-Such efforts will not impair the ability of the operator or manager to perform assigned tasks for the client.
+The operator or manager will make a concerted effort to comply with requests (preferably written) from the client, the regulating agency, or the general public for information about field activities.
+Such efforts are not intended to impede the ability of the operator or manager to perform assigned tasks for the client.